Writing as healing: how writing can improve your well-being (Infographic)

 We all know how good reading is for us, but much research has also been done into the benefits of therapeutic writing and how it can enhance our health.
 Having the freedom to write anything you feel like, whenever you feel like it, can be liberating and provide much needed stress-relief.

 The infographic below not only shows you the different types of therapeutic writing, but it also highlights the many health benefits that it can produce.
-If done often, it can help to develop empathy, critical thinking, creativity and social skills.
+If done regularly, it can help to develop empathy, critical thinking, creativity, and social skills.
 It can be done anywhere at any time and costs nothing.

-Your health and wellbeing may benefit a lot from it.
+Your health and well-being may benefit from it.

 Feeling low and depressed?
 Too much stress at work?
 Recently experienced emotional trauma and can’t seem to fight it?

-You’re not alone – many people undergo such experiences – but how you try to combat them is key to ensuring your health and well-being in the long run.
+You’re not alone – many people undergo such experiences – but how you try to cope with them is key to protecting your health and well-being in the long run.

 While any form of art can be therapeutic as it allows you to confront your problems and gives you the tools to process your emotions, writing as a form of therapy has many benefits – both mental and physical.

-For instance, it can reduce anxiety and depression in patients with maladaptive rumination or trauma related cognitions.
-Similarly, it can bring about an improvement in people who suffer from irritable bowel syndrome and other such illnesses.
+For instance, research suggests it may help reduce anxiety and depression in some individuals, including those prone to rumination or trauma-related distress.
+Similarly, it can bring about improvements in people who suffer from irritable bowel syndrome and other such conditions.

 Let’s explore how writing can help you cope with complex feelings and work through a difficult healing process.

-Writing is manner of portraying your thoughts, feelings and emotions; simply put, there is no right or wrong answer – it is about writing from your heart with no length and time restrictions.
+Writing is a way of portraying your thoughts, feelings and emotions; simply put, there is no right or wrong answer – it is about writing from your heart with no length or time restrictions.

-When you start writing, you create room for self-realization, better decision making and you are able to consider a different point of view.
-As such, you move from a ‘glass half empty’ standpoint to a more optimistic outlook and a positive frame of mind.
+When you start writing, you create room for self-realization and better decision-making, and you are able to consider a different point of view.
+As such, you can move from a ‘glass half empty’ standpoint to a more optimistic, positive frame of mind.

-The key is to write from your heart – and the tools needed are readily accessible as you only require a pen and a paper.
+The key is to write from your heart – and the tools needed are readily accessible, as you only require a pen and paper.
 Compared to professional therapy, this costs next to nothing and you can write as and when you please.

-In the process, you develop your skills as a writer plus you start understanding your reactions better.
-Eventually, you enter a phase of self-reflection and contemplation that allows you to explore and express suppressed emotions and thoughts.
+In the process, you develop your skills as a writer and start understanding your reactions better.
+Over time, you may enter a phase of self-reflection and contemplation that allows you to explore and express suppressed emotions and thoughts.

 No Holds Barred – Write As You Please

-Writing freely allows you to showcase your creative skills – there is no limit to how much you write and how you express your thoughts.
+Writing freely allows you to express your thoughts without constraint – there is no limit to how much you write or how you say it.

-As a step towards a better path, you have to realize your mistakes and understand if your actions have knowingly or unknowingly hurt someone.
+As a step towards a better path, you might reflect on your actions and consider whether they have knowingly or unknowingly hurt someone.

-You should also use this medium to write to your friends, family and other loved ones to strengthen your relationships – after all, a strong support system could certainly help you heal faster.
+You can also use this medium to write to your friends, family and other loved ones to strengthen your relationships – after all, a strong support system can be a powerful aid in healing.

 Writing To Heal – Self Realization